vdrn/amd_uprof/readme.md

 ```

-Line number and file name (`nightly` is enabled) will be automatically assigned to the beggining of the task, but not the end.
-If you need that, you'll have to manually drop the scope using `finish()` method:
+Start events automatically include line numbers and filenames (when nightly is enabled), but end events don't.
+To include this information in end events as well, manually close the scope with the finish() method:

 ``` rust
 amd_uprof::enable(true);  // once at the start